-“Mannequin” is a mysterious hand-painted film by Ohio-based artist and animator, Pete Burkeet.
+“Mannequin” is a mysterious hand-painted film submitted by Ohio-based artist and animator, Pete Burkeet.
 Burkeet works in a painstaking single-canvas tradition that includes beloved charcoal reworker William Kentridge, clay-on-glass master Lynn Tomlinson, and ink-and-white-out experimentalist Jake Fried.
 In our interview, we’ll touch on Pete’s process as a solo animator, shooting ratios, and Andrew McCarthy’s greatest role.

 “Rolling Acres Mall was built on August 6, 1975.
 At its peak, it contained 140 stores.
 At one point, the mall was painted in pastels and was referred to as ‘The Plastic Palace.’
 Rolling Acres began its decline in the 1990s and ultimately closed in 2011.
 It is now a magnet for crime and pollution.”